On the Control of Fork-Join Networks: Simulation

 At the first 18 instances, when $h_a=10$, the static priority and the proposed policies perform the best and the second best, respectively.
 This is not surprising given that in all of the instances in which server 3 is in light traffic, both the static priority and the SDP policies are asymptotically optimal (cf. Remarks \ref{multiple_policy} and \ref{sp_optimality_range}).
 The superior performance of the static priority policy in the pre-limit can be attributed to the high holding cost of type $a$ jobs.

-At the last 18 instances, the proposed policy still performs the best in average, which implies that the performance of the proposed policy is robust with respect to the processing capacities of the downstream servers.
+At the last 18 instances, the proposed policy still performs the best in average, which suggests that the performance of the proposed policy is robust with respect to the processing capacities of the downstream servers.

 Another interesting result that we see from Table \ref{aggregate_results} is that the percentage deviation of the worst performing policy from the lowest realized average cost at the first 18 instances is much higher than the same deviation at the last 18 instances.
 This result is due to the fact that at least one of the downstream servers is in heavy traffic at the last 18 instances and this decreases the waiting time of the jobs for the ones that they are going to be matched in the join servers.
 In other words, synchronization requirements between the jobs in different buffers become less important in this case.
 Hence, the effect of the control policy on the system performance is less important when at least one of the downstream servers is in heavy traffic, which justifies Assumption \ref{assumption_rate} Part \ref{rate_assumption_s6s7}.
-Moreover, the FCFS policy performs the best when $h_a=1$ at the last 18 instances because all jobs are equally expensive and FCFS approximately matches the timing of the jobs of the same type arrive at downstream servers.
+Moreover, FCFS policy performs the best when $h_a=1$ at the last 18 instances because all jobs are equally expensive and this policy approximately matches the arrival time of the same type of jobs to the downstream buffers.

 Figure \ref{Figure_results} shows $100\times(J_p(i)-L(i))/L(i)$ for each policy $p$, $p\in\mP$ at each $i$, $i\in\{1,2,\ldots,18\}$ when $h_a=2$ and $h_b=1$.
 Since $\mu_A=\mu_B$ and $h_a=2 h_b$, it makes more sense to give more priority to type $a$ jobs.
-This is why in addition to the policies in $\mP$\footnote{Actually every time we calculate the lower bound $L(i)$ for all $i\in\{1,2,\ldots,36\}$, we include the randomized-$2/3$ policy in $\mP$.}, we also consider a \textit{randomized-$2/3$ policy}, in which whenever server 4 becomes available, and if both of the buffers 4 and 5 are non-empty, the server 4 chooses a type $a$ job with $2/3$ probability.
+This is why in addition to the policies in $\mP$, we also consider a \textit{randomized-$2/3$ policy}, in which whenever server 4 becomes available and if both of the buffers 4 and 5 are non-empty, server 4 chooses a type $a$ job with $2/3$ probability.
 If only one of the buffers 4 and 5 is non-empty, then server 4 chooses the job from the non-empty one.